Do you have a clear picture of your current and future organizational structure?

 Creating current and future functional org charts can help you get a clear picture of where your business is at right now.
 AND where it's headed.

 A functional org chart looks like a regular org chart, but has one big difference.
 It also includes the top 3-5 key responsibilities for each position.

-You can see that they’re fairly small at this time.
-However, the CEO is planning to put on the company’s first live event next year and doesn’t want to manage it all herself, so she wants to bring on an operations manager and a few others who can help on the team while also supporting the live event.
+You can see that they’re fairly small now.
+Yet, the CEO is planning to put on the company’s first live event next year.
+She doesn’t want to manage it all herself, so she plans to bring on an operations manager and a few others.

 You can also create a functional org chart for your long-term vision — how you ultimately see the business going.